2018-19 Seattle AWIS Board Biosketches

 Group Mentoring Committee Chairs:

 Gretchen holds a BA in Biology from Swarthmore College and a PhD in Cell & Molecular Biology from the University of Virginia.
 Gretchen believes that everyone should be able to understand and learn what they need to know about health and science.
-She has furthered this in the Seattle community through her role as a co-founder and organizer of Science on Tap, a Seattle nonprofit dedicated to sparking public interest in science.
-She has worked as a Program Manager for Research at Providence Health & Services, leading a team in supporting the system needs of the regional research teams, and as a Program Officer at the Bill & Melinda Gates Foundation where she was responsible for a variety of efforts in enteric and diarrheal diseases, including those for therapeutics and vaccines.
+She has furthered this in the Seattle community through her role as a co-founder and co-organizer of Science on Tap, a Seattle nonprofit dedicated to sparking public interest in science.
+She is currently managing HIV vaccine product development projects.
+Previously she has worked as a Program manager for Research at Providence Health & Services, leading a team supporting system needs of the regional research teams, and as a Program Officer at the Bill & Melinda Gates Foundation where she was responsible for a variety of efforts in enteric and diarrheal diseases, including those for therapeutics and vaccines.

 Stephanie received her B.S. in Biology from Gonzaga University and her M.S. in Health Administration with a concentration in Bioinformatics from Saint Joseph’s University.
 She has spent the last decade working in academic core research facilities at NYU Medical Center and the University of Washington.
 Starting out as a bench scientist, she has performed just about every task in the lab from bench work to analysis to lab management.
 Her primary focus has been to improve laboratory procedures and workflows to make research as affordable and efficient as possible for investigators.
 Currently she is the Director of Operations for the Northwest Genomics Center at the University of Washington and a co-organizer for Science on Tap.